AY2122S2-CS2103T-T13-4/tp/docs/UserGuide.md

 Examples:
 - `status 1 s/blacklist` tags the 1st person in ModuleMate Finder as blacklisted.
 - `status 2 s/favourite` tags the 2nd person in ModuleMate Finder as favourite.

+### List all status: `liststatus`
+Show a list of all statuses in ModuleMate Finder.

+Format: `liststatus`

+### Find a person's status: `findstatus`

+Finds a person's status.

+Format: `findstatus INDEX`

+Format: `findstatus INDEX s/STATUS`
+- Finds a status for the person at specified `INDEX`
+- `INDEX` must be a **positive integer** 1, 2, 3, ...

+Examples:
+- `findstatus 1` finds the status of the 1st person in ModuleMate Finder.
+- `findstatus 2` finds the status of the 2nd person in ModuleMate Finder.

 ### Locating a person: `find`